On Relaxing Metric Information in Linear Temporal Logic: Introduction and motivation

-The first result of the paper shows that \ltl{} and its qualitative subset are \emph{equi-satisfiable}, hence every generic \ltl{} formula $\phi$ admits a qualitative formula $\phi'$ that is satisfiable iff $\phi$ is.
-Given the aforementioned expressiveness gap between quantitative and qualitative \ltl{}, $\phi'$ has to introduce new propositional letters.
-This result is a consequence of Etessami's \cite{Ete00} and is not practically useful to reduce the complexity of formulas encoding large distances: the sizes of $\phi'$ and $\phi$ are polynomially correlated, so $\phi'$ essentially encodes, in a different form, the same information as $\phi$.
+The notion of \emph{bounded variability}, adapted from dense-time models, provides a suitable formalization of the intuitive notion of ``sparse events'': models with bounded variability have, over every interval of fixed length, only a limited number $v$ of steps that are not stuttering (i.e., redundant repetitions).
+The main result of the paper (in Section~\ref{sec:relax-dist-form}) shows how to transform efficiently any \ltl{} formula $\phi$ into a qualitative formula $\phi'$ such that $\phi$ is satisfiable \emph{over models with bounded variability} iff $\phi'$ is satisfiable over models of any variability.
+The size of $\phi'$ does not depend on the distances (i.e., the number of nested occurrences of $\Xltl$) in $\phi$ but only on the maximum number of non-stuttering steps $v$.
+In other words, $\phi'$ drops some information encoded in $\phi$; this information is not needed to decide satisfiability over models with bounded variability.

-This first construction is, however, the basis of a sharpening that introduces the notion of \emph{bounded variability}.
-Models with bounded variability have, over every interval of fixed length, only a limited number $v$ of steps that are not stuttering (i.e., redundant repetitions).
-The second construction of the paper shows how to transform any \ltl{} formula $\phi$ into a qualitative formula $\phi'$ that is equi-satisfiable to $\phi$ \emph{over models with bounded variability}.
-The size of $\phi'$ does not depend on the distances (i.e., the number of occurrences of $\Xltl$) in $\phi$ but only on the maximum number of non-stuttering steps $v$.
-Intuitively, $\phi'$ drops some information encoded in $\phi$; this information is not needed to decide satisfiability over models with bounded variability.
-On the technical level, this second construction introduces a normal form for quantitative \ltl{} formulas and discrete-time generalized versions of the dense-time \emph{Pnueli operators} \cite{HR04}.
+On the technical level, the construction that eliminates metric information relies on a normal form for \ltl{} formulas and on discrete-time generalized versions of the dense-time \emph{Pnueli operators} \cite{HR04}.
+The correctness proof follows the idea of adding and removing stuttering steps to re-introduce the metric information dropped in models satisfying only qualitative constraints; it is reminiscent of the notion of \emph{stretching}, also originally introduced for dense-time models \cite{HR05,BMOW08}.
+Section~\ref{sec:ltl-qualitative-ltl} first demonstrates this technique by showing how to transform any metric \ltl{} formula into a qualitative one which is equi-satisfiable (for generic models) and of polynomial size.
+The feasibility of such a construction is unsurprising in hindsight, given the complexity results about qualitative \ltl{} \cite{SC85} and Etessami's construction \cite{Ete00}.
+However, it is the necessary basis of the techniques used to derive the main result for models with bounded variability.

 Besides the theoretical interest, the results of the present paper may be practically useful to simplify the temporal-logic analysis of systems characterized by heterogeneous components evolving over wildly different time scales, such as minutes, weeks, and years.
 Assuming incommensurable distances are not a concern, such heterogeneity of \emph{time granularities} \cite{FMMR10-CSUR10} can, in principle, be modeled in terms of the finest-grain time units; but this solution comes with a significant price to pay to accommodate the largest time units in terms of the smallest, resulting in huge formulas.
 If, however, the dynamics of the components with faster time scales are ``sparse'' enough, there is a redundancy in the global behavior of the system that the notion of bounded variability captures.
 Hence, the analysis can be carried out more efficiently by leveraging the results of the present paper.